meetuparchive/git-linecat/README.md

 ### 👩‍🔬analyzing data

-[AWS Athena](https://aws.amazon.com/athena/) makes it easy to ask and answer questions about your json-formatted git data.
+[AWS Athena](https://aws.amazon.com/athena/) makes it easy to both ask and answer questions about your json-formatted git data.

-You can load data into Athena simply by pipeline git log into `git-linecat` then to AWS S3
+You can load git data into Athena simply by piping git log into `git-linecat` then to AWS S3

 ```sh
 $ git log --pretty=format:'"%H","%ae","%ai"' --numstat --no-merge \